-We get this story from a translation of one verse in Luke’s gospel: She gave birth to her first child, a son.
-She wrapped him snugly in strips of cloth and laid him in a manger because there was no room for them in the inn.
+We get this story from a translation of a single verse in Luke’s Gospel: she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.

-But this is different from how the birth of Jesus happened, so let me set the record straight.
+But this differs from how Jesus was born, so let me clear that up.

 What Really Happened?

-Secondly, Joseph and Mary were both from the Royal line of King David.
-Joseph was from Bethlehem and would be well known in the town.
-His extended family would open their homes – especially to a woman about to give birth to a baby.
+Secondly, Joseph and Mary both came from the royal line of King David.
+Joseph was from Bethlehem and well known in the town.
+His extended family would open their homes—especially to a woman about to give birth.

 So, what does the Bible mean when it says, “because there was no room for them in the inn”?